hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

 You'll note that in this new variant, we keep track of---and update---the full state of the board.
 TODO-EXPLAIN OR DON'T DO THIS IF IT ISN"T NECESSARY

-[^caveat]: Clapper beware: if your "clap" function is blocking (i.e., if there is a significant delay between calling `clap()` and when the function returns), this implementation won't behave as expected; the synchronicity of claps from both players happening at the same time relies on calls to `clap_a()` and `clap_b()` triggering an external clap production but then returning immediately, before the sound has a chance to happen.
+[^caveat]: Clapper beware: if your "clap" function is blocking (i.e., if it waits until the clap sound has been played to return to the main function call), you won't get the desired dual-clap synchronicity.
+The synchronicity relies on calls to `clap_a()` and `clap_b()` triggering an external clap production but then returning immediately, before the sound has a chance to happen.
 In the case of the flip dots displays used here, this works out fine: the clap functions send a serial command to the boards (which is fast!) and then returns without waiting for the display board to *have been* update.
 Because this delay happens quickly relative to both the duration of sound production and the timescale of the full piece, the two claps appear to happen simultaneously and on a beat.
 (There is, of course, a slight delay---but not one that matters on the timescale of the piece's BPM.)

-[^caveat2]: Due to the previous caveat, if you do make your "smart" home play clapping music, you'll probably have to slow the piece down A LOT to allow for the production of each clap before moving on to the next.
+[^caveat2]: Due to the previous caveat, if you do make your "smart" home play *Clapping Music*, you'll probably have to slow the piece down A LOT to allow for the production of each clap before moving on to the next.
 This sounds pretty entertaining---if perhaps a great way to accidentally break your door...---and if you have a home you'd be willing to let me experiment on, let me know. :)

 ## A cool whoops